Characterization of single layer anti-reflective coatings for bolometer-based rare event searches: Anti-Reflective Coatings

 where the subscripts $s$ and $p$ refer to waves parallel or perpendicular to the plane of incidence and the numerical subscripts refer to the medium in which the light is traveling: 0 for the outside medium (ideally vacuum), 1 for the SLAR, and 2 for the substrate.
 If $\theta_{\text{inc}}$ is the angle of incidence onto the SLAR of thickness $d$, the phase shift is given by $\beta = 2\pi d N \cos\theta_{\text{inc}} / \lambda$.
 The individual reflection coefficients are given by

 and

-where $n$ and $k$ are the real and imaginary parts, respectively, of the complex refractive index of the material which are also dependent on wavelength.
+where $n$ and $k$ are the real and imaginary parts, respectively, of the complex refractive index of the material and are also dependent on wavelength.
 The ideal coating will minimize $R$ with respect to $n$ and $k$.